burchardtist/ECS/README.md

-# Python ECS
+# BYT

 ---
 ## Preface
-The goal of this project is to implement game engine based on ECS architecture.
+The goal of this project is to implement ECS architecture for python environment.
 ## Entity Component System